bec-archer/SR80-Manuals/user-manual.md

 **Admin override:** If an admin needs to correct intake fields on an item that's already In Progress or beyond, they can elevate admin access on the device (enter their PIN), and the edit option becomes available again regardless of status.

+### Changing the Customer on a Job

+You can change the customer assigned to a work order — not just on drafts, but on finalized jobs too.

+**While all items are still Checked In:** Tap the customer name in the job header.
+You'll see a small **arrow** indicating it's tappable.
+This opens the customer search sheet where you can look up a different customer, add a new one, or remove the current customer.
+Tap **Save** to apply.

+**Once any item has been grabbed by a tech** (moved to In Progress), the customer section locks and is no longer tappable.
+This prevents accidental customer changes on jobs that are actively being worked on.

+**Admin override:** If an admin needs to reassign a customer on a job that's already in progress, they can elevate admin access (enter their PIN) and the customer section becomes tappable again regardless of item statuses.

+This works the same way as editing a draft — the customer picker sheet is identical.
+The only difference is when it's available.

 ### Finalizing a Draft

 Once all required fields are filled in on a draft, the **Finalize** button in the top right corner becomes active.